jucardwell/nc_weather_road_closures/README.md

 # nc_weather_road_closures
 This repository contains the scripts utilized in analysis for manuscript "Impacts of weather-related road closures on habitual travel in North Carolina"
+For questions or issues related to this code, please contact [Julia Cardwell](https://jucardwell.github.io/).

 ## **Software environment:**
 Software environment and package versions can be viewed in “environment.txt”